rflynn/circumnavigation/README.txt

 		In 1519 Charles is ~18, when they return he is 21 and Holy Roman Emperor In 1521 he is negotiating to mary Manuel's daughter Isabel for political reasons
 	Leadership: Magellan rules with a strong hand and singular vision, after his death the ships are not properly maintained and go astray
-	Rats are thrown overboard at first, but are eaten later as food runs out Magellan's religious fervor grows; up until Cebu/Mactan it is positive ...begins conversions peacefully as a show of honor with great success, but eventually attacks anyone who DOESN'T convert
+	The Eastern façade of the Cathedral of Seville was begun in 1519 and completed in 1522 Rats are thrown overboard at first, but are eaten later as food runs out Magellan's religious fervor grows; up until Cebu/Mactan it is positive ...begins conversions peacefully as a show of honor with great success, but eventually attacks anyone who DOESN'T convert